ronie-coder/DSR_POPULATOR_AUTOMATION/README.md

 #Notes

+1. Please make sure you have node installed on your pc
-If you want to rerun this again just delete the previous files from the input_files folder and copy paste the new files/file and then rerun the script
+2. If you want to rerun this again just delete the previous files from the input_files folder and copy paste the new files/file and then rerun the script

 #Important